Short Notice Resignation Letter Examples (24 Hours Notice)

 Tell your employer first

 Take time to evaluate your decision.
 Carefully consider whether or not leaving the organization is the best course of action to take.
-Ensure you have taken all of your circumstances into account and any possible consequences of resigning under short notice.
+Ensure you have taken all of your circumstances into account and any possible consequences of resigning on short notice.
 Once you are 100% sure of your decision, meet with your employer and inform them of your intention to leave before telling anyone else in the organization.
 If a face-to-face conversation is not possible, call your employer promptly.

 Give two weeks’ notice (if possible)